Day 1 Explore Shanghai

 Depart this morning after breakfast for a one hour drive to Zhujiajiao, an ancient water town established about 1700 years ago.
 The ancient site along the Yangtze River allowed for easy access to transportation before vehicles were used.
 Town still contains many well-preserved examples of Ming and Qing Dynasty architecture, including numerous old stone bridges and ancient buildings that line the waterways.
 Wander this quaint town by boat and visit some areas of interest including the local Buddhist temple and the Kezhi Garden.

-Next visit the Shanghai Propaganda Poster Art Center, a remarkable and private one-of-a-kind museum dedicated to documenting the changes of modern China as depicted on posters between 1910 and 1990.
+This afternoon visit the Shanghai Propaganda Poster Art Center, a remarkable and private one-of-a-kind museum dedicated to documenting the changes of modern China as depicted on posters between 1910 and 1990.
 The collection gives an inside look to the attitudes and political undertones of this era, particularly to the Cultural Revolution.

 After lunch visit the art street of Tianzifang in the French Concession.
 Originally just a neighborhood in the district, it was redeveloped in 2000 to become a new art and commercial zone.
 With the rest of your time today you may opt to visit other well known Shanghai attractions, including the Wild Animal park, Riverside Promenade, Longshu Temple, Science & Technology Museum, or see another acrobat performance this evening.